 Free Confidential Lawsuit Evaluation: If you or a loved one developed cancer or had other severe complications from benzene exposure, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.

 The condition is caused by the corruption of a single DNA chromosome which causes the bone marrow to produce abnormal blood cells at an enormous rate.
-These blood cells reproduce quickly and do not die when they should, which causes overcrowding in the blood stream and the death of many healthy blood cells.
+These blood cells reproduce quickly and do not die when they should, which causes overcrowding in the bloodstream and the death of many healthy blood cells.

-In many cases, individuals treat these symptoms with over the counter medications for weeks or months before deciding that the length of time that the symptoms have lasted warrants a visit to the doctor’s office.
+In many cases, individuals treat these symptoms with over-the-counter medications for weeks or months before deciding that the length of time that the symptoms have lasted warrants a visit to the doctor’s office.
 Once the individual has described their symptoms to the doctor, they will generally conduct a blood test to help determine the cause of the appearance of symptoms.

 Do I have a Benzene Lawsuit?

-The Toxic Tort Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
+The Toxic Tort Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene exposure lawsuits.
 We are handling individual and group litigation nationwide and currently accepting new Benzene cases in all 50 states.

-If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood related disease, you should contact us immediately.
+If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood-related disease, you should contact us immediately.
 You may be entitled to compensation and we can help.